 Well, since I’m also operating Chaotic-AUR, it was natural to also include it in the process of automating stuff.
 After a long trial and error session, the

 chaotic_aur role is now available on Chaotic’s Github organization.
-It is also available in Garuda’s infrastructure repository as git submodule and can be used to setup a whole cluster if provided with the correct
+It is also available in Garuda’s infrastructure repository as a git submodule and can be used to set up a whole cluster if provided with the correct

 Throwing in some GitLab CI #

 Automating and running playbooks on my personal machine was too boring, so I decided to utilize GitLab CI to trigger deployments based on commit messages.
 Currently, the repo responds to